 When you use cedar, you know that it will naturally keep insects away from your garden without the use of chemicals and will handle the weather.

-When purchasing cedar board, please know that they come in different widths and lengths.
+When purchasing cedar boards for your raised beds, please know that they come in different widths and lengths.
 What does this mean?

 This means that using a wider board will create a shallow bed.
 An example will be that you use 6″ wide boards when creating your raised vegetable garden bed and I use a 10″ cedar board to build my raised beds.